LoginRadius/engineering-portal/content/engineering/guid-query-mongo-shell/index.md

 **1. Convert GUID data to Base64**

 Convert you GUID data to base64 , you can use any online tool for this.
-I use this [http://guid-convert.appspot.com/](http://guid-convert.appspot.com/)

 So suppose your GUID is: 00112233-4455-6677-8899-aabbccddeeff